sokolicA/personal_website_old/content/post/2021-08-29-glamping-2021/index.markdown

 I didn't mention that there were animals in the camp that you could feed.
-My girlfriend loves animals so this was something special to do for her.
+My girlfriend loves animals and you could tell she enjoyed feeding and petting them.

 ![](images/zivali2.jpg)
 ![](images/zivali1.jpg)